Strategic Financial Statement Analysis

 This course provides the key competencies to understand and independently evaluate financial statement information.
 Are the results satisfying?
 Has the management performed well and deserves a bonus?
 Is the company financially constrained?
 How should an investor read corporate accounts?
 ACC420E will enable students to answer these questions.

-• Prospective analysis: forecasting future earnings and cash flow
+• Forecasting future earnings and cash flows.

-• Credit analysis and assessment of distress probability
+• Credit analysis and distress prediction.

-• Assessment of management performance and preparation of incentive schemes
+• Management performance and incentive remuneration.

 • Learning outcome

-• Be able to identify the most suitable analysis from the perspectives of external capital providers and those who internally decide and monitor investment and financing policies
+• Be able to identify the most suitable analysis from the perspectives of external capital providers and those who internally decide and monitor investment and financing policies.

-• Understand and independently evaluate the consequences of accounting flexibility for key performance indicators and financial statement analysis
+• Understand and independently evaluate the consequences of accounting flexibility for key performance indicators and financial statement analysis.

-• Understand the main academic theories and empirical findings related to financial reporting, analysts' forecasts, and distress prediction
+• Understand the main academic theories and empirical findings related to financial reporting, analysts' forecasts, and distress prediction.

 • Teaching

 Lecture are accompanied by weekly seminars.
 Seminars typically take the form of a discussion of a specific problem set, business case or research article.
 Preparation for seminars is an essential part of the workload for this course.
-Students are expected to actively participate to the discussions in the classroom
+Students are expected to actively participate to the discussions in the classroom.

 • Credit reduction due to overlap

-ACC420E is a continuation of BUS424E
+ACC420E is a continuation of BUS424E.

-ACC420E can not be combined with ACC420N, BUS424E, BUS424N, and BUS424
+ACC420E can not be combined with ACC420N, BUS424E, BUS424N, and BUS424.

 • Compulsory Activity

-Group presentation
+Group presentation (3-5 students)

 • Assessment

-4 hour digital individual school exam
+4 hour digital individual school exam.

-The exam must be answered in English
+The exam must be answered in English.

 • Grading Scale